 We normally realize when we are making bad choices.
 Those bad choices can turn into bad habits.
 It’s when we don’t have consequences that we normally continue down that road.
 It’s not easy but don’t let one day turn in to two.

-Especially this year with Covid it has been easier to binge-watch Netflix all night than deal with the real world.
+Especially these last couple of years with Covid it has been easier to binge-watch Netflix all night than deal with the real world.
 It’s easier to buy a friend a gift card and say we did our best at Christmas shopping this year.
 It’s easier to eat late into the night instead of fighting your growling tummy that obviously wants Chinese food, cookies and a milkshake.
 And the list can go on.

 Here is to you and the New Year.
 We know you can stay strong and complete your goals to be a stronger, healthier woman in the New Year!